Working in Google Ads is all about control and efficiency.

 In these cases, where you are testing the waters with PPC, you can gain more control over how Google displays your broad keywords by using the broad match modifier.

-Today, we'll look at how broad match modified keywords work in Google Ads
+How broad match modified keywords work in Google Ads

 Then I'll show you how to quickly add the modifier to your keywords, using AdWords Editor.
 And we'll check out how to make single keyword ad groups that use three keyword match types.